-Organizers: Emily Weak, Librarian
+Organizer: Emily Weak, Librarian (no longer works there)

 Partners: No official partners, but all seeds have been donated, either by the community or Seed Saver’s exchange.
 Local gardeners Patricia Larenas and Hillie Salo have taught classes.
 Community members also help repack seeds to keep the library stocked.